amoeba-rb/amoeba/README.md

 Note that, because of precedence, inclusive style is used and the list of exclude fields is never consulted.
 Additionally, the `enable` method is redundant because amoeba is automatically enabled when using `include_association`.

-The preprocessing directives are run after child records are copied andare run in this order.
+The preprocessing directives are run after child records are copied and are run in this order.

  1. Null fields
  2. Prepends